OSAdams/get-motivated-else-laugh/README.md

 # Get Motivated else Laugh

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic HTML, CSS, and JavaScript solo project that allows users to view and favorite generated Motivational Quotes and/or Dad Jokes!

 ## Technologies Used